padvinder95/housemon/docs/briq-api.md

   If present, can be called interactively by the Admin module to dump internals of your running bob for basic debug purposes.
 Should return a string.

+- setConfig: ()
+  If present, this function will be called for each set of matching configurations within the briqs.json - see below.

 ##Global Briq Configuration file.

+An example template 'briqs.json.template' is provided to get you started - rename/copy this to 'briqs.json'

 Upon startup, HouseMon will look for a *briqs.json* configuration file within the application root folder.
 Presently the use of this file is limited to providing a debug flag specific to a bob instance, and configuration objects specific to matching regex on bob key.
 The format is as follows: